robzwolf/huffman/markdown_report.md

 1) Number of padding bits (`1` byte long)
 2) `N` (`1` byte long)
-3) Lengths of each code word (`N` bytes long)
+3) List of lengths of each code word (`N` bytes long)
 4) List of occurring bytes (`N` bytes long)
 5) Encoded file contents (varying length, not necessarily a whole number of bytes)
 6) Padding zeros (between `0` and `7` bits long)

 ### Special Cases
 #### Empty File
 If we are encoding an empty file, our code words dictionary will be empty and our byte frequency list will be equivalent to `[0] * 256`.
-All we write to file is the number of padding zeros (calculated to be `8`), the number of unique bytes `N = 0`) and the padding bits themselves, leaving us with the file:
+All we write to file is the number of padding zeros (calculated to be `8`), the number of unique bytes `N = 0`, and the padding bits themselves, leaving us with the file:

 ```
 00001000 00000000 00000000